Poofjunior/ParticleFilter/README.md

 ![laserScanner](https://raw.githubusercontent.com/Poofjunior/ParticleFilter/master/pics/particleFilter1.png)

 ### Current Status
+* Main robot can be driven around the map with W A S D
-* Works for a known starting location and when particle lands nearby.
-With some tuning, the particle filter works on an unknown start location.
-(Needs some tuning to add in more noise.)
+* With some tuning, the particle filter works for various map configurations.
+* (Needs some tuning to add in more noise.)
 * Maps are represented as features, where a feature is a connected set of segments.
 A Map is a collection of features, generated from .txt files.
 * A Map of an environment can be drawn out with one or more features.